 Homework Exercises Various assigned 10% EP/F

 1-5 exercises

-Project 1 Draft statute 20% 6Pt
+Project 1 Statute 10% 6Pt

-Project 2 Draft Notice of 25% 6Pt
+Project 2 Draft Proposed 25% 6Pt

-Proposed Rulemaking
+Regulations

-Project 3 Negotiation of 15% EP/F
+Project 3 Negotiation 15% EP/F

-Proposed Regulation

-Project 4 Final Rule 25% 6Pt
+Project 4 Final Rule 35% 6Pt

 The projects this semester build on each other and continued use of and attention to items introduced in early assigned exercises and projects will be necessary to perform well in later projects.
 Once a topic or drafting technique has been introduced and used for one project it will continue to be relevant for all following projects.